 This beautiful example is found with its original gloss black gilt “tropical” dial that changes colour in different lights to show a strong brown colour.
 Thanks to the mesmerising and dynamic nature of this dial, it must be said this is easily one of the best tropical dials we have come across as it still maintains the glossy finish to the dial that many tropical dials lose.
 The dial features the original radium luminous appealing to the most obsessive of collectors & connoisseurs.
 The originality of luminous has becoming increasingly important to collectors in recent years with these radium dials becoming a rarity now, as many were recalled and replaced by Rolex for tritium service dials.
-An indication that the luminous is infact original without the use of a Geiger counter, is when the 6 o’clock marker’s colour is mismatched compared to the rest of the luminous.
+An indication that the luminous is infact original without the use of a Geiger counter, is when the colour of the 6 o’clock marker is mismatched compared to the rest of the luminous.
 This was possibly done for orientation purposes but is unknown as to exactly why.
 Featuring its original Mercedes hands and much admired red triangle bezel, it is powered by its original “semi bubbleback’ automatic movement.
-This example comes fitted to a stainless steel Rolex Oyster riveted bracelet from a slightly later period.
+This example comes fitted to a Rolex Oyster riveted bracelet from a slightly later period.

 The Rolex Turn-O-Graph